sarzamas/pytest_PageObjectPlaywright_example/Readme.md

 ```bash
 sudo apt install default-jdk # or default-jre to save docker image size
 ```
-If you do not know the JAVA_HOME path, you can type:
+If you do not know the `JAVA_HOME` path, you can type:
 ```bash
 update-alternatives --config java
 ````
-And you should find the full java path from output but use it without /bin/java posix as `<PATH>` in next example.
+And you should find the full java path from output but use it without `/bin/java` posix as `<PATH>` in next example
-- Set the JAVA_HOME variable in file `/etc/environment` by command:
+- Set the `JAVA_HOME` variable in file `/etc/environment` by command:
 ```bash
 sudoedit /etc/environment
 ```